gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 This remark clearly posits the 'politics of skepticism' and 'civil association' as two names for the same thing.
 But if that is so, then the 'politics of faith' and 'enterprise association' must also be identical.
 But they clearly aren't: not everyone opening a corner deli "posits a uniform condition of mundane perfection" (Corey, 172).

+Oakeshott himself explicitly rejects this equating of enterprise association with something undesirable (such as rationalism):

+"[Wolin ascribes to me a] denigration of purposive association, which is nowhere to be found in what I have written" (1976: 362).

 "To sum up, Oakeshott's three related formulations of a particular kind of politics (Rationalism, 'faith,' and collectivism)" (173).